-We anticipate that substantially all of the net proceeds of this offering and the Concurrent Private Placement will be invested in portfolio companies in accordance with our investment objective within six months after the completion of this offering.
+We anticipate that substantially all of the net proceeds of this offering to be invested in portfolio companies in accordance with our investment objective will be invested within six months after the completion of this offering.
 We cannot assure you, however, that we will be able to locate a sufficient number of suitable investment opportunities to allow us to deploy those proceeds successfully in that timeframe.
 To the extent we are unable to invest those proceeds within our contemplated timeframe after the completion of this offering, our investment income and, in turn, our results of operations, will likely be materially adversely affected.